EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2014-04-06-all-intelligence-officers.md

 ---
-title: "We Are All Intelligence Officers Now"
+title: '"We Are All Intelligence Officers Now"'
 layout: post
 path: /we-are-all-intelligence-officers-now/
 ---